Discovery of AI Components

 A Mend AI entitlement for your organization.

-Mend AI discovers AI Frameworks automatically as part of an SCA CLI scan (
+Once enabled, Mend AI discovers AI Components automatically as part of an SCA CLI scan (mend dep

 /mend sca